MicrosoftDocs/power-automate-docs/articles/connection-dynamics365.md

 1. Sign in to the [Power Automate website](https://flow.microsoft.com/).
 2. Click or tap **My flows**, and then click or tap **Create from blank**.
-3. In the list of flow triggers, click or tap **Dynamics 365 - When a record is created**.
+3. In the list of flow triggers, click or tap **Dynamics 365 - When a record is created (deprecated)**.
 4. If prompted, sign in to Dynamics 365.
 5. Under **Organization Name**, select the Dynamics 365 instance where you want the flow to listen.
-6. Under **Entity Name**, select the entity that you want to listen to, which will act as a trigger initiating the flow.
+6. Under **Entity Name**, select the table that you want to listen to, which will act as a trigger initiating the flow.

      For this walkthrough, select **Leads**.

     ![Flow details](./media/connection-dynamics365/flow-details.png)
     > [IMPORTANT]
-    > In order for the flow to trigger on the Dynamics 365 entity, the entity definition must have **Change Tracking** enabled.
+    > In order for the flow to trigger on the Dynamics 365 entity, the table definition must have **Change Tracking** enabled.
 See [Enable change tracking to control data synchronization](/dynamics365/customer-engagement/admin/enable-change-tracking-control-data-synchronization)

 7. Click or tap **New step**, and then click or tap **Add an action**.
 8. Click or tap **Dynamics 365 – Create a new record**.
 9. Under **Organization Name**, select the Dynamics 365 instance where you want the flow to create the record.
 Notice that it doesn’t have to be the same instance where the event is triggered from.
-10. Under **Entity Name**, select the entity that will create a record when the event occurs.
+10. Under **Entity Name**, select the table that will create a row when the event occurs.

      For this walkthrough, select **Tasks**.
 11. A **Subject** box appears.
 When you click or tap it, a dynamic content pane appears where you can select either of these fields.